eepgwde/ticker-planto/README.md

 After that, it begins to replay in real-time, using feed, assigned to synchronous method .z.ts, and the .u.upd method.

+** feed.q - price generation

+I had to pick apart the price generation logic and implement my own. feed0.q is a simple script for debugging.

 * Examples

 ** ticker, feed and last